 Tibetan Buddhist Center for Wisdom

 His Holiness the 14th Dalai Lama, Tenzin Gyatso, describes himself as a simple Buddhist monk.
 He is the spiritual leader of Tibet.
 He was born on 6 July 1935, to a farming family, in a small hamlet located in Taktser, Amdo, northeastern Tibet.
 At the age of two, the child, then named Lhamo Dhondup, was recognized as the reincarnation of the previous 13th Dalai Lama, Thubten Gyatso.
-Read more about His Holiness...
+Visit His Holiness's website

 Lama Thubten Yeshe was born in Tibet in 1935.
 At the age of six, he entered Sera Monastic University in Tibet where he studied until 1959, when as Lama Yeshe himself has said, “In that year the Chinese kindly told us that it was time to leave Tibet and meet the outside world.”
 Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche, together as teacher and disciple since their exile in India, met their first Western students in 1965.
 By 1971 they settled at Kopan, a small hamlet near Kathmandu in Nepal.
 In 1974, the Lamas began touring and teaching in the West, which eventually resulted in the establishment of The Foundation for the Preservation of the Mahayana Tradition.
 Lama Yeshe died in 1984.
 Read more about Lama Yeshe